-In 2007, following his retirement from the police, Trevor set up and became the Managing Director of Road Safety Support (RSS).
-It was established to provide a range of support to safer roads partnerships, police and highway authorities in their casualty reduction efforts.
-RSS is also a recognised IQ training centre which has the ability to deliver international road safety and Police formal qualification training.
+In 2007, following his retirement from the police, Trevor set up and became Managing Director of Road Safety Support (RSS).
+The not-for-profit company provides a range of services to safer roads partnerships, the police and highway authorities.
+RSS is also a recognised IQ training centre, which has the ability to deliver international road safety and police formal qualifications.

-In 2011, Trevor was invited to become a special advisor to the US National Highway Safety Committee (HSC).
-In this role he provides advice on all US police and road safety issues to the committee, which is run under the International Association of Chief Police Officers (IACP).
-In 2015, he was co-opted onto the HSC as a full voting member.
-Trevor is now advising the IACP, HSC and the US National Transport Safety Administration (NHTSA) on a review on the approval process for Police Enforcement Technology in the US.
+In 2011, Trevor became a Special Advisor to the US National Highway Safety Committee (HSC).
+In this role, he provides advice on police and road safety issues to the Committee, which is run under the International Association of Chief Police Officers (IACP) in the USA.

-Since 2013 Trevor, as a director of a UK road safety charity, Roadsafe, working with Prince Michael of Kent, represents Roadsafe on the United Nations Road Safety Collaboration Committee.
+Trevor is also a director of UK road safety charity, Roadsafe, working with Prince Michael of Kent.

 In 2014, on behalf of the International Centre for Alcohol, Trevor delivered training to senior police officers in Smolensk, Russia, in respect of road policing techniques.